homieiot/homie5-device-profiles/README.md

 This document aims to list a set of predefined device profiles to be used in home automation scenarios.

-# goals
+# Goals

 - provide a unambiguous representation of the state a device is in
 - provide a strict expectation for the user how a device behaves
 - allow flexibility in having required/optional/custom elements
 - provide hints for a UI, without specifying the UI implementation

-# Device structure
+# Profile structure

+Profiles are defined on 2 levels;
+1. Device level: this maps to the Homie device, and it defines the capabilities for the device
+2. Capability level: this maps to a Homie "node" within a device, and it defines the properties for the capability/node.

+This structure allows for reuse of Capability profiles across different Device profiles

+## Device profiles

+A device profile specifies the following:

+- required capabilities; eg. a Light MUST have a "switch" capability
+- optional capabilities; eg. a Light MAY have a "dimmer" capability
+- device/node/property behaviour across capabilities to make behaviour unambiguous. eg.
+    - If a device has a "color" capability, then it MUST also have a "dimmer" capability
+    - Changing the "dimmer" state MUST NOT change the "switch" state

+Note: devices MAY have additional Capabilities and/or Nodes, unless specified otherwise.

+## Capability profiles

-Profiles are defined on a node level.
+Capability profiles are defined on a node level.
 Each node represents a certain capability a device posesses which provides state or functionality via its properties.

-E.g. a dimmable RGB LED lighbulb could be represented via the following nodes:
-- switch
-- dimmer
-- colorlight
+A Capability profile specifies the following:

+- required properties; eg. a Dimmer MUST have a "brightness" property
+- optional properties; eg. a Dimmer MAY have a "minimum" and "maximum" property
+- node/capability behaviour across properties to make behaviour unambiguous. eg.
+    - if either "minimum" or "maximum" is provided, the other MUST also be provided
+    - If "minimum" and "maximum" are provided, then the actual value sent to the device will be the "brightness" value mapped to the range between "minimum" and "maximum".

+Note: Capabilities MAY have additional properties, unless specified otherwise.

 # Node descriptions